WATCH: Hampshire's police chief condemns Manchester bomb attack

 ‘And I would like to reinforce the many words of respect for the emergency services and the community response to this tragic event in Manchester.’

 Police were called to reports of an explosion at the Manchester Arena at 10.33pm, shortly after US singer Ariana Grande had finished her performance.

 Victims described being thrown by the blast that scattered nuts and bolts across the floor.

 Mr Lane added: ‘As Police and Crime Commissioner, I know from my job that we are blessed to have brave, prepared and professional emergency services visibly responding.

 ‘Also behind the scenes we have a large number of people working with the common purpose to protect us, to prevent actions such as this and to build vibrant positive communities where the seeds of such evil do not flourish.’

-Politicians have also been reacting to last night’s attack.
+MPs and politicians have also been reacting to last night’s attack.